GURUFOCUS.COM » STOCK LIST » Technology » Software » VNET Group Inc (NAS:VNET) » Definitions » Retained Earnings

 No. 10 Jiuxianqiao East Road, Guanjie Building Southeast 1st Floor, Chaoyang District, Beijing, CHN, 100016

 VNET started as AsiaCloud in 1999 and moved to the data center business with its first self-developed data center opening in 2010.
 The firm listed (as 21Vianet) on the Nasdaq in April 2011, subsequently changing its name to VNET Group in 2021.
 It originally focused on providing data center services such as colocation and cloud services to retail clients in China, but added hyperscale customers in 2019 and now counts large Chinese hyperscalers such as Alibaba Cloud, Tencent Cloud, and Huawei Cloud as customers.
-At end-September 2023 it had 84,608 self-built cabinets with the majority in Beijing, Shanghai, and the Greater Bay area.
-It also operated partnered data centers with around 4,314 cabinets and had 476 MW of wholesale capacity contracted or under a memorandum of understanding.
+At the end of June 2024, it had 48,516 self-built retail cabinets with the majority in Beijing, Shanghai, and the Greater Bay area.
+It also had 358 MW of wholesale capacity in service with a further 297 MW under construction and a further 489 MW held for future development.